-- Mind – Provides information on bereavement, where to go for support, and suggestions for helping yourself and others through grief Visit website.
+- Mind – the nationally recognised mental health charity also provides information on bereavement, where to go for support, and suggestions for helping yourself and others through grief Visit website.

 - The Compassionate Friends (not suicide specific) – supporting bereaved parent and their families Visit global website / Visit UK website

 - SOBS (Survivors Of Bereavement by Suicide) is a national charity providing dedicated support to adults who have been bereaved by suicide.
 They currently have around 150 volunteers across the UK who help to run their services and who come from all walks of life but nearly all have been touched by suicide themselves, this experience enables them to connect with others.
 Visit website

 - Cruse Bereavement Care offers telephone, email and website support.
 They have a Freephone national helpline 0808 808 1677 and local services, and a website (hopeagain.org.uk) specifically for children and young people.
 Cruse has a network of 5,000 trained volunteers and are confidential and free.
 Cruse also provides training and consultancy for external organisations and for those who may encounter bereaved people in the course of their work.
 Visit website

 - Calm- Campaign Against Living Miserably – (England) provoke conversation, run life-saving services, and bring people together so they reject living miserably, get help when they need it and don’t die by suicide.
 They also publish helpful articles on the topic of bereavement by suicide – click here to access these articles.